mysterypaintwo/rookbot/SETUP.md

    - Save and exit (Ctrl+O, Enter, Ctrl+X).

 2. **Ensure Your Code Loads the `.env` File**:
-   - Use the `dotenv` library in your bot:
+   - Use the `dotenv` library in rookbot:
      ```bash
      npm install dotenv
      ```